jwlodek/py_cui_2048/README.md

 You can also create a new game or exit.

 To win, you wish to combine tiles until you get a tile that has a value of 2048.
-You recieve a game over message if there are no more legal moves remaining.
+You receive a game over message if there are no more legal moves remaining.

 A typical game strategy involves placing the largest square in a corner, and ensuring that it stays there while other tiles are moved around it.